Death toll from Ukraine cold spell rises to 37

 KIEV Cold has killed 37 people in Ukraine so far this month as temperatures reached minus 23 Celsius (-9 Fahrenheit) in parts of the former Soviet republic, the government said.

-The Health Ministry said 190 people had sought medical help and 162 had been hospitalized.
+The Health Ministry said 190 people had sought medical help and 162 had been hospitalised.

 Night temperatures are expected to drop to -28 C (-18 F) in northern, central and eastern Ukraine this week, weather forecasters say.